LoganJFisher/TeXSend/README.md

 The only exceptions require `trust` to be enabled (planned) or `strict` to be disabled (planned).

 > [!IMPORTANT]
-> This does not change the actual content of the email in any way.
-As such, the compiled LaTeX is only on your end.
-The recipient of an email will also need to be running this userscript in order to compile on their end.
+> This does not change the content of emails in any way.
+Email recipients will also need to run this userscript to compile on their end.<br>
+> Additionally, the compiling is performed entirely locally - the content of the emails is not transmitted to any server.

 > [!WARNING]
 > This does not currently support email drafts or split views.